OPEN FOR PROJECTS · JULY 2026

 Jobs I worked before this oneHOVER OR TAP A POINT

-How small businesses runDental office deskE-commerce back-officeOnline storeDental workflowWarehouse + retail floorHospital securityMulti-line phonesPatient intakeCustomer reviewsRestaurant rushNew-hire trainingSpreadsheet rescueListening, everywhere
+How small businesses runDental office deskE-commerce back officeOnline storeDental workflowWarehouse + retail floorHospital securityMulti-line phonesPatient intakeCustomer reviewsRestaurant rushNew-hire trainingSpreadsheet rescueListening, everywhere

 Recent work.

-SITES I'VE BUILT · BOTH LIVE
+SITES I'VE BUILT · ALL LIVE

 KODIAK · LIVE